BorislavStefanov31/chatgpt-action/README.md

-# Chat with GPT Action
+# Generate text with OpenAI LLMs Action

-This action sends a message to GPT using the OpenAI API.
+This action sends a message to llm by your choice using the OpenAI API.

 ## Inputs